Here's how the massive Rogers outage is affecting Waterloo region

 ➡️ Commissioning for planning-related documents

-The Region of Waterloo says it’s experiencing technical difficulties impacting its online services.
+The Region of Waterloo says it was experiencing technical difficulties impacting its online services.

-The City of Waterloo says city Hall is open but only accepting cash payments.
-Waterloo public library branches are also open, but Wi-Fi and computers are not available.
+The City of Waterloo says city Hall was open but only accepting cash payments.
+Waterloo public library branches were also open, but Wi-Fi and computers were not available.

-The City of Cambridge is also dealing with technical issues with its online services, tweeting that debit and credit payments are currently unavailable.
+The City of Cambridge was also dealing with technical issues with its online services, tweeting that debit and credit payments are currently unavailable.

 HOSPITALS

+Several local hospitals were reporting that communication issues throughout Friday were contributing to longer wait time for patients.

-Cambridge Memorial Hospital says it currently has no inbound or outbound phone service.
+Cambridge Memorial Hospital says it had no inbound or outbound phone service.

-Grand River Hospital says it’s not impacted by the outage, except some virtual care services.
+Grand River Hospital says it was not impacted by the outage, except some virtual care services.

-However in some cases, patient discharge is being delayed as staff have been unable to contact family members, long-term care facilities and patient transport companies, the hospital says.
+However in some cases, patient discharge was being delayed as staff were unable to contact family members, long-term care facilities and patient transport companies, the hospital says.

 “These challenges will impact wait times [and] access to care as the flow of patients out of hospital slows,” Grand River Hospital said in a tweet.